Sensitivity of the SHiP experiment to dark photons decaying to a pair of charged particles: SHiP sensitivity

-For the proton bremsstrahlung, the theory systematic uncertainties concern: \begin{itemize} \item uncertainties on the inelastic p-p cross section $\sigma_{pp}(s)$, which will mostly cancel in the ratio $\frac{\sigma_{pp}(s')}{\sigma_{pp}(s)}$, are neglected. \item Dipole form factor versus VMD form factor: the two scenarios are presented separately in the final exclusion limits. \item Contribution from protons undergoing elastic scattering before radiating the \DP: an upper bound is derived using a factor $\frac{1}{1-P_{\mathrm{el}}} = 1.34$~\cite{shipLDM}, with $P_{\mathrm{el}}$ the probability for an incoming proton to generate an elastic scattering, $P_{\mathrm{el}} = \frac{\sigma_{\mathrm{pp}}^{\mathrm{elastic}}}{\sigma_{\mathrm{pp}}^{\mathrm{tot}}}$ and $\sigma_{\mathrm{pp}}^{\mathrm{elastic}} = 10.35$\,mb from PYTHIA, summing elastic and single-diffractive contributions. \item Boundary conditions used in the integration of Eq.~\eqref{eq:pbremXS}: by varying the upper bound on $p_{\perp}$ by $\pm 2$ GeV, the total rate is changed by $_{-30\%}^{+15\%}$.
+For the proton bremsstrahlung, the theory systematic uncertainties concern: \begin{itemize} \item uncertainties on the inelastic p-p cross section $\sigma_{pp}(s)$, which will mostly cancel in the ratio $\frac{\sigma_{pp}(s')}{\sigma_{pp}(s)}$, are neglected. \item Dipole form factor versus VMD form factor: the two scenarios are presented separately in the final exclusion limits. \item Contribution from protons undergoing elastic scattering before radiating the \DP: an upper bound is derived using a factor $\frac{1}{1-P_{\mathrm{el}}} = 1.34$~\cite{shipLDM}, with $P_{\mathrm{el}}$ the probability for an incoming proton to generate an elastic scattering, $P_{\mathrm{el}} = \frac{\sigma_{\mathrm{pp}}^{\mathrm{elastic}}}{\sigma_{\mathrm{pp}}^{\mathrm{tot}}}$ and $\sigma_{\mathrm{pp}}^{\mathrm{elastic}} = 10.35$\,mb from PYTHIA, summing elastic and single-diffractive contributions. \item Boundary conditions used in the integration of Eq.~\eqref{eq:pbremXS}: by varying the upper bound on $p_{\perp}$ by $\pm 2$\,GeV, the total rate is changed by $_{-30\%}^{+15\%}$.
 Varying the lower and upper bounds $p_{\mathrm{min}}$ ($p_{\mathrm{max}}$) by $\pm 0.04$ ($\mp 0.04$), the total rate is changed by $_{-25\%}^{+40\%}$. \end{itemize} A total systematic uncertainty of $_{-40\%}^{+50\%}$ is assumed to cover these sources.

-For the QCD production, the theory systematic uncertainties concern the parameterisation of the cross section, and impact from QCD scales and PDFs.
-Figure~\ref{fig:qcdXS} shows the relative contributions from QCD scales and PDF.
+For the QCD production, the theory systematic uncertainties concern the parameterisation of the LO cross section, the choice of NNLO k-factor and the impact from QCD scales and PDFs.
+Figure~\ref{fig:qcdXS} shows the relative contributions from QCD scales and PDF on PYTHIA's LO cross section.
 The choice of PDF set is giving large variations in normalisation, but not affecting the overall shape of the cross section versus mass.
 The PDF set chosen is conservatively the one giving the lowest cross section.
-Adding the different sources in quadrature, this results in a conservative total systematic uncertainty of $^{+10\%}_{-20\%}$.
+As discussed in Section~\ref{sec:qcd}, in the end the uncertainty is dominated by the NNLO k-factor of $1.7 \pm 0.7$.
+The total systematic uncertainty is hence taken as $\pm 40\%$.

-Experimental systematic uncertainties concern the modeling of the tracking efficiency and the 0-background assumption.
+Experimental systematic uncertainties concern the measurement of the luminosity, the modeling of the tracking efficiency and the assumptions entering the 0-background estimate.
 They have been neglected in this study, as they are expected to be small compared to the theoretical uncertainties.